ceshine/ceshine-hugo/content/post/imet2019/index.md

 1. The inference kernel does not allow Internet connection (so no `pip install`)
 2. even if the package is preinstalled in Kaggle kernel, Kaggle might upgrade the package at any time and potentially breaks your code.
 My inference kernels were broken when Kaggle upgrade the version PyTorch to 1.1.
 It's relatively harder to (re-)install PyTorch yourself in Kaggle Kernel, but you can avoid the same problem for all other smaller packages.

 Now you can train models as in this Kernel: [iMet Trainer](https://www.kaggle.com/ceshine/imet-trainer/).
-Note that I use *delegator* to simplify interaction with the system shell, but you can use the built-in *subprocess* to achive the same thing.
+Note that I use *delegator* to simplify interaction with the system shell, but you can use the built-in *subprocess* to achieve the same thing.
 Download the trained model to your local folder.

 Upload the trained model to Kaggle as a new Dataset: [Public iMet 2019 Models](https://www.kaggle.com/ceshine/public-imet-2019-models).